robertmartin8/PyPortfolioOpt/docs/EfficientFrontier.rst

 .. tip::

-    If you would like to plot the efficeint frontier, take a look at the :ref:`cla`.
+    If you would like to plot the efficient frontier, take a look at the :ref:`plotting` module.

 Basic Usage
 ===========